Documentation

 Finding customers quickly

-The Contacts list supports search, filters, and multiple view modes so you can find the right customer fast:
+The All Contacts page (and each customer-type page) supports search, filters, and three view modes so you can find the right customer on the first try.

 The customer detail page